 The group is lottery funded and meets regularly to progress these aims.

-If you would like more information or wish to join the group please go to the Contact Us page.
+If you would like more information or wish to join the group please go to the Contact Us page on this site.